-most LANs efficiency, are structured For hierarchically where one or more high speed core switches provide connectivity to lower-end (called "distribution" and "border") switches and/or hubs.
-Switches act as "layer 2 routers", keeping a table (sometimes called "MAC address table", "MAC database" or "CAM table") of which MACs are on which ports so that most of the time they only forward unicast frames to the specific port the destination host is connected to.
-That's the reason why many attack tools use unicast ARP packets: on switched environments, if our detection tool is located on a different port than the attacker or the victims, the attack packets will only rarely reach our sniffer, thus greatly minimizing the chance of detection.
+For efficiency, most LANs are structured hierarchically where one or more high speed core switches provide connectivity to lower-end (called "distribution" and "border") switches and/or hubs.
+Switches act as "layer 2 routers", keeping a table (called "MAC address table") of which MACs are on which ports so that most of the time they only forward unicast frames to the specific port the destination host is connected to.
+Here's the reason why many attack tools use unicast ARP packets - on switched environments, if our detection tool is located on a different port than the attacker or the victims, the attack packets will only rarely reach our sniffer, thus greatly minimizing the chance of detection.

 We said "only rarely" because sometimes switches do send unicast frames to all ports: when their MAC address tables don't contain which port the destination MAC is at, they have no choice but to momentarily act as hub, sending the packet to all ports.
-This happens either when the switch has just rebooted (and its MAC table is empty) or when the entries in the MAC table expire.
+In switch tech parlance, this is not said to be a broadcast; it is called an overload.
+When the target machine later responds, the switch records the port it is connected to in its MAC address table.

+Overloads are infrequent, being caused primarily by expiration policies in the MAC address table entries.
 But they do allow a sniffer to get occasional glimpses at the traffic from other ports.

-All this makes detecting an ARP spoofing attack by using a sniffer possible, though hard.
-In our test network, modified so that all participants were on different switch ports, both arpwatch and SSSA managed to detect a few attacks - but only when they were very noisy (like several ARP replies per second in the poisoning phase) and lasted for several minutes.
+This makes an ARP spoofing attack possible, though hard, to be detected by using a sniffer.
+In our test network, modified so that all participants were on different switch ports, both arpwatch and SSSA managed to detect a few attacks - but only when they were very noisy (like one ARP reply per second or faster in the poisoning phase) and lasted for several minutes.
 By making the attack as quiet as possible, our lab tests showed it was very easy to evade detection at all.
 This confirms what the underground communities already knew: the attack is quite practical and effective.